danielburgess/ZAMN-SuperFamicade/readme.md

 - Game Over Blood Hack
 - HUD is customized to show "Lives:#"
 - HUD is moved to the bottom of the screen
+- Basic support for P1 coin-up in-game

 What's next:
-- Support extra input for the SuperFamicade Controller Board (make support switchable - always on until other features are implemented) (SuperFamicade/SFC Controller Board project here: https://hackaday.io/project/3121-super-famicade)
+- Additional support for extra input for the SuperFamicade Controller Board (make support switchable - always on until other features are implemented) (SuperFamicade/SFC Controller Board project here: https://hackaday.io/project/3121-super-famicade)
 - Graphical Changes for "Arcade Mode"